-Cold War brief history, the important events, the virtual museum, the artifacts and photos archive.
-Prepared by M. Blinov* for:
+The Cold War brief history, the important events, the virtual museum, the artifacts and photos archive.
+Prepared by M. Blinov* to support the work of collectors, scholars, and the

 – Army Museum (Les Invalides Paris, France)